 Moisture and circulation

 An air conditioner fit with a dehumidifier removes the warm, humid environments and even dehydrates the mites themselves.
 Dehydrated mites reproduce and move more slowly.
-This dramatically slows fecal production, saving you and your kids the allergies.
-However, many air conditioned homes have terrible mite infestations.
+This dramatically slows fecal production, saving you and your kids’ allergies.
+However, many air-conditioned homes have terrible mite infestations.
 This is because of improper circulation.

 Poorly designed, installed, or maintained air conditioners still allow mites to thrive in unaffected areas.
 As Mark will tell you, Experts call these areas “cold spots.”

-Not only do cold spots breed mites, they grow other allergens like fungus and mold.
-Sometimes poor circulation makes a whole floor of your house a cold spot, infecting the rest of your home.
+Not only do cold spots breed mites, but they also grow other allergens like fungus and mold.
+Sometimes poor circulation makes the whole floor of your house a cold spot, infecting the rest of your home.